kiltedjedi/JW_pip/readme.md

 2. run pip_download.ps1 - edit the destination folder (after -d) to one local
 3. confirm all packages and dependent packages have donwloaded - Note you may have to make sure you have the files for the specific Python version / architecture.
 If so these can be downloaded manually to the downloads directory and included
 4. zip file up and transmit to restricted machine
-5. Make sure requirements.txt is located in the same directory as the
+5. Unzip the files and note the location of the requirements.txt and the unzipped files
-6. On restricted machine, run pipinstall offline - edit the path to the requirements.txt and the directory where the packages are
+6. On restricted machine, run pipinstall offline script - edit the path to the requirements.txt and the directory where the packages are
 7. Profit

-Extensions included
+### Packages included
 - setuptools >= 41
 - pip >= 19
 - pylint >= 2.3.1